|Elliott Sound Products||Spring Reverb Units|

-The problem for the hobbyist or DIY builder is that the information is too detailed and the circuits are too generalised.
+The problem for the hobbyist or DIY builder is that some of the information is too detailed and the circuits are too generalised.
 This makes component selection difficult, and makes it almost impossible for the average enthusiast to work out what is needed for their application.
 While it's nice to have so many choices (they make a lot of different tanks), it's extremely difficult to work out the combination of the most suitable tank, optimum drive circuit, and the ideal recovery amplifier.

 It should be mentioned that the info provided is often at variance with reality.
 A measurement of inductance (for example) gives a very different value from that calculated, but an impedance scan shows that the quoted figures are fairly close.
 Inductance measurements on transducers often give incorrect results, because the coil resistance is high enough to trick the meter into claiming the inductance is much higher than it really is.

 Here's a close-up of the pickup coil.
 The basic design of these tanks dates from around 1960, and has changed very little in all the time since then.
 As a result, it is possible to replace even extremely old tanks if necessary, and a direct replacement is almost always available.
-The transducers of this tank are virtually identical to those in my 20-odd year old tank.
+The transducers of this tank are virtually identical to those in my 30-odd year old tank.

 Here is a picture that you won't see very often.
-This is photo of one of the transducer magnets, taken from a broken reverb spring.
+This is a photo of one of the transducer magnets, taken from a broken reverb spring.
 To get an idea of the size, the magnet is sitting on a piece of 5mm grid graph paper.
 You can see the ends of identical magnets in the two photos above of the drive and pickup transducers, but it's hard to gauge the size from those other photos.